suseldev/graphy-OK-2025/docs/code.md

 ## Heuristics Common (`include/heuristics_common.h`)
 - `void graphMakeRandomTree(Graph *g)`: Expects an empty graph.
 Creates a random tree structure using the algorithm described in [algorithms](algorithms.md) section.

+## Heuristics Evo (`include/heuristics_evo.h`)
+- `Graph *heuristicsEvoGenerateGraph(int n, int k, int populationSize, int generations)`: Generates a connected graph with `n` vertices and `k` edges using the algorithm described in [algorithms](algorithms.md) section.
+Returns: a pointer to the generated graph or `NULL` if graph generation fails.
+Parameters `populationSize` and `generations` control the evolutionary algorithm behaviour.

+- `Graph *heuristicsEvoGenerateIntegralGraph(int n, int k, int populationSize, int generations)`: Repeatedly generates graphs using the evolutionary algorithm until a spectrally integral graph is found.
+Returns: a pointer to a spectrally integral graph or `NULL` if graph generation fails.
+Parameters `populationSize` and `generations` control the evolutionary algorithm behaviour.

 ## Heuristics Greedy (`include/heuristics_greedy.h`)
 - `bool greadyAddBestEdge(Graph *g)`: Performs a single greedy step by selecting and adding the edge that maximizes the integrity score.